assemblee-virtuelle/semapps/website/docs/guides/ldp-server.md

 Please login - By default the login is `admin` and the password is also `admin`.

-Please start by create a new dataset and name it `localData` (case sensitive).
+Please start by create a new dataset and name it `localData` (case sensitive), and choose a persistant storage.
 Your triples will be stored there.

 You should get something like this: